 Data-driven DL models use non-linear methods and learn through stochastic error backpropagation to perform automated feature extraction and classification.
-These models can only scale up in performance with an increase in the amount of training data and computational resources.
+These models scale up in performance by increasing the amount of training data and computational resources.
 Further, their sensitivity to the training data specifics limits their generalization due to learning different sets of weights at each instance of training.
 This stochastic learning nature results in different predictions referred to as the variance error.
-Also, there are issues concerning bias errors due to an oversimplified model that results in predictions that are different from the ground truth (GT) thereby placing a higher demand on appropriate threshold selection for obtaining desired performance.
-Ensemble learning seeks to address these issues by combining predictions of multiple models and resulting in a better performance compared to that of any individual constituent model [11].
-There are several ensemble approaches such as majority voting, averaging, weighted averaging, stacking, blending, etc.
+Also, there are issues concerning bias errors due to an oversimplified model that results in predictions that are different from the GT thereby placing a higher demand on appropriate threshold selection for obtaining desired performance.
+Ensemble learning methods including majority voting, averaging, weighted averaging, stacking, and blending seek to address these issues by combining predictions of multiple models and resulting in a better performance compared to that of any individual constituent model [11].